christophebe/crawler.ninja/README.md

 crawler.init({ scripts : false, links : false,images : false, ... }, function(){console.log("End of the crawl")});

 ```
-- skipDuplicates        : if true skips URIs that were already crawled, default is true.
+- skipDuplicates        : if true skips URLs that were already crawled, default is true.
 - userAgent             : String, defaults to "NinjaBot"
 - maxConnections        : the number of connections used to crawl, default is 5.
 - rateLimits            : number of milliseconds to delay between each requests , default = 0.